constup/class-object-utils/doc/Property/PropertyValidator.md

 ## `validatePropertiesArePopulated`

-Validate that a specific set of properties are validated (have values assigned to them).
+Validate that a specific set of properties are populated (have values assigned to them).
 This potentially includes properties from parents.

 *Parameters*